hugolui/ROM_code/README.md

 5. Surrogate modeling toolbox (SMT)

 # Installation
-Install the required packages and then clone the repository from github
+Install the required packages and then clone the repository from github.

 # Example usage - Compressible flow past a cylinder